California’s “criminal court process” refers to how a criminal case proceeds, from

 - jury trials.

 Bench trials (also known as court trials) take place when the judge acts as both the judge and jury.
-In a jury trial, by contrast, 12 members of the community are selected to hear the evidence against the defendant, and they then decide whether the accused is guilty or not guilty.
+In a jury trial, by contrast, 12 members of the community are selected to hear the evidence against you, and they then decide whether you are guilty or not guilty.

 Anyone in California accused of a misdemeanor has the right to a jury trial.8 A California jury trial typically proceeds as follows: